Gene Wilder: Acting career

-Early career
+1951–1964: Early work and Broadway debut

 Wilder's first professional acting job was in Cambridge, Massachusetts, where he played the Second Officer in Herbert Berghof's production of Twelfth Night.
 He also served as a fencing choreographer.
 After three years of study with Berghof and Uta Hagen at the HB Studio, Charles Grodin told Wilder about Lee Strasberg's method acting.
 Grodin persuaded him to leave the studio and begin studying with Strasberg in his private class.
 Several months later, Wilder was accepted into the Actors Studio.
 Feeling that "Jerry Silberman in Macbeth" did not have the right ring to it, he adopted a stage name.
 He chose "Wilder" because it reminded him of Our Town author Thornton Wilder, while "Gene" came from the character Eugene Gant in Thomas Wolfe's first novel, Look Homeward, Angel.
 He also liked "Gene" because as a boy, he was impressed by a distant relative, a World War II bomber navigator who was "handsome and looked great in his leather flight jacket".
 He later said that he could not see Gene Wilder playing Macbeth, either.

 After joining the Actors Studio, he slowly began to be noticed in the off-Broadway scene, thanks to performances in Sir Arnold Wesker's Roots and in Graham Greene's The Complaisant Lover, for which Wilder received the Clarence Derwent Award for "Best Performance by an Actor in a Nonfeatured Role".
 One of Wilder's early stage credits was playing the socially awkward mental patient Billy Bibbit in the original 1963–64 Broadway adaptation of Ken Kesey's novel One Flew Over the Cuckoo's Nest opposite star Kirk Douglas.